 - 2. Check for oil leaks in the event that a hydraulic fitting is loose or broken. - 3.
 Check to be sure that the oil cooler fan located on the top of the machine is turning counterclockwise therefore blowing air upward. - 4.
 If the harvester is equipped with a sorter, be sure that the air dryer and air compressor unload after about 2 3 minutes of running the PTO at low RPM.
-This unloading is indicated by a loud hiss of air and a change in the sound of the air compressor.
-The air pressure will be at approx. 100 PSI and remain in this unloaded state until the tank pressure drops to about 80 PSI, after which the compressor will again begin pumping air until the maximum is reached and a loud hiss of air is again heard. - 5.
-One by one, open each flow control to the #1 position and observe how it functions.
+This unloading is indicated by a loud hiss of air, a change in the sound of the air compressor, and the indicator light goes off.
+The air pressure will be at approx.

+100 PSI and remain in this unloaded state until the tank pressure drops to about 80 PSI, after which the compressor will again begin pumping air and the indicator light will go on until the maximum is reached, a loud hiss of air is again heard and the indicator light goes off.

+- 5. One by one, open each flow control to the #1 position and observe how it functions.
 Be sure the component runs freely and without misalignment. - 6.
 Slowly increase the speed to the desired setting.
 Later, while in actual field conditions, fine adjust to meet requirements.